kiran-kadam911/ai-accessibility-checker/README.md

 - AI detects violations and returns JSON
 - Script formats and displays results

+## ⚠️ Data Privacy & Compliance Notice

+This tool sends code snippets from your project to the OpenAI API for analysis.
+Before using it, you are responsible for ensuring your project and organization allow sharing code with third-party services.
+Do not use this tool on proprietary or confidential code unless you have permission.

 ## Prerequisites
 Before using this tool, make sure you have the following installed:
 1. **Python 3.9+**